 Question #25: - We're Pretty Sure We Want to Attend the NYFC...What's the First Step?

 Question #1 - Other Football Tournaments Have Very Similar Names as the NYFC, Do You Run These?

 The National Youth Football Championships have been around CONTINUOUSLY since 1972.
 Sports Network International only produces the football competition specifically entitled the NATIONAL YOUTH FOOTBALL CHAMPIONSHIPS.
 We have no connection to any other youth football events or leagues produced.

-Over the years, over 265,000 football players and cheerleaders have been a part of the NYFC competition.
-Many have gone on to play in the NFL, an even larger number played in high school and college as well.
+Over the years, over 350,000 football players and cheerleaders have been a part of the NYFC competition.
+Many have gone on to play in the NFL, an even larger number played in college as well.
+Most do not and they play simply because they love it.
 With so much interest and so many past attendees, a few individuals have attended the NYFC and then decided to go home and put on their own post-season competitions.
 Unfortunately, hundreds of these competitions have come and gone over the past several decades.
 Usually, these events will linger around for a few years, disappointing most of the attendees and then disappear.
 Most of the people that produce these "copy cat" competitions retain the bulk of the rules, regulations & structure that have helped to make the NYFC the fantastic, safe competition it has become known for (thus, perpetuating the confusion!).
 Unfortunately, they often learn that it is a tremendous amount of work to produce an event of this caliber and teams soon choose not to attend for reasons too numerous to list here.

 |The BEST Memories!

 Question #2 - What Specific Things Should I Be Looking For in a Post-Season Tournament?